In some cases, coffee may be good for health, as it may offer benefits such as lowering the risk of type 2 diabetes and helping people lose weight.

-2. Coffee and Parkinson’s disease
+Coffee and Parkinson’s disease

-One team concluded that men who drink over four cups of coffee per day might have a fivefold lower risk of Parkinson’s than those who do not.
+One team concluded that men who drink over four cups of coffee per day might have a fivefold lower risk of Parkinson’s disease than those who do not.

-3. Coffee and liver cancer
+Coffee and chronic liver disease or cancer

-4. Coffee and other liver diseases
+Coffee and other liver diseases

 People who consume coffee may also have a lower risk of gallstone disease.

-In 2014, researchers looked at coffee consumption among people withprimary sclerosing cholangitis (PSC) and primary biliary cirrhosis (PBC).
+In 2014, researchers looked at coffee consumption among people with primary sclerosing cholangitis (PSC) and primary biliary cirrhosis (PBC).
 These are autoimmune conditions that affect the bile ducts in the liver.

 Coffee and heart health

-Antioxidants can help rid the body of free radicals, a type of waste product that the body naturally produces as a result of certain processes.
+Coffee beans also contain polyphenols, which are a type of antioxidant.
+Antioxidants can help protect the body against free radical damage.
+Free radicals are a type of waste product that the body naturally produces as a result of certain processes.

-The author of one article from 2017 note that although scientists can prove that certain compounds are present in coffee beans, it remains unclear what happens to them once they enter the human body.
+Although scientists can prove that certain compounds are present in coffee beans, it remains unclear what happens to them once they enter the human body.

 Men with a higher coffee intake, on the other hand, appear to have a slightly lower risk.